 - Sports massage: Used to treat sports-related injuries, using a similar technique as Swedish massage therapy.

 - Trigger point massage: Focuses solely on areas of tightness and tension in certain muscles to provide relief.

 These are just a few full-body massages available today.
 However, there are many other kinds out there simply because the results can be life-changing.
 Moreover, the profession itself has grown hugely and is why there’s a lot more variation to offer people nowadays.

 If you’ve never experienced the healing benefits of a full body massage, then that should be the first task on your to-do list this week.
 Not only will you be improving your physical condition, but your mental well-being as well.

 Here are some of the incredible bodily benefits you’ll gain from a trip to the spa:

 1. Revive Your Skin

-Assuming you’re working with a professional massage therapist, she or he will use specialized oils and lotions to help relax your muscles and add moisturization back into the skin.
+Assuming you’re working with a professional massage therapist, she or he will use specialized oils and lotions to help relax your muscles and add moisture back into the skin.

-When the massage-therapy is taking place, the friction created between the therapist’s hands and your skin promotes gentle exfoliation.
+When massage therapy is taking place, the friction created between the therapist’s hands and your skin promotes gentle exfoliation.
 This action causes all the dead skin to be removed, allowing fresh new skin cells to emerge – refreshing the skin.